dani-b-g/FrontEnd-Phone-React/README.md

 To start the server in DEV/Local environment

-You also have the Backend uploaded [here](https://phonex-react.herokuapp.com/) to use it.
+You also have the Backend documentation (Swagger) [here](https://phonex-react.herokuapp.com/swagger) to use it.

 This whole project is working with a MongoDB Database